naman-ng/ComposeDB-tut/README.md

 ### 1. Store graphical data in an **Adjacency list**

 In this method, we make a 2D list.
 Every index of the list stores another list containing the nodes that **index number** it is pointing to.
-For eg, in the below example 3rd index stores a list containing 6 and 5 as node 3 is pointing towards 6 and 5 in graph.
+For eg, in the below example 3rd index stores a list containing 6 and 5 as node 3 is pointing towards 6 and 5 in graph. <br>
 ![image.png](./adjList.jpg)

 ```